The Lulu Tree prevents tomorrow’s orphans by equipping today’s families through the local church — with the healthcare necessary for sustaining them.

 (10) A hallway for patients in the same building.

 The clinic (above) is nearing completion and it is our hope to open it by summer of 2019.
-We are still praying the Lord provides for us to build the two bedroom apartment for medical staff.
+We are still praying the Lord provides for the two bedroom apartment needed for medical staff.
 He is faithful and He will do it.